-Mazus are low growing woodland perennials that reach a height of between 5 and 10 cm.
+Mazus are low growing woodland perennials that reach a height of between 5 and 10 cm (2 to 4 inches).

 Miquel's Mazus (Mazus miquelii) photograph by Tanaka Juuyoh.